 But how much greater is it?

 We can perform the bijection process on the set of real numbers by creating a second number line at 90° to the first.
 Then we can draw a diagonal line from any two points and find correspondence.
-In fact infinite correspondence.
+In fact, there are an infinite number of correspondence.
 Even the tiniest section between one and zero has more numbers within it than the entire infinity of whole numbers.
-We have already shown that these numbers cannot be counted in the traditional sense.
-We can only measure them through density.
-This is fine for whole number series but when is comes to the real numbers, we run into serious problems.
+As the series progresses, what forms is a number surface, that is completely filled with correspondences.
+A 2D plain, not a 1D number line.

 Infinity parradox